Contractible stability spaces and faithful braid group actions: The C alabi- Y au- -category of a D ynkin quiver

 from the braid group $\braidQ$ of the underlying Dynkin diagram, which has a generator $b_i$ for each vertex $i$ and relations $b_ib_jb_i=b_jb_ib_j$ when there is an edge between vertices $i$ and $j$, and $b_ib_j=b_jb_i$ otherwise.
 We will show that $\braidsurj_N$ is an isomorphism for any $N\geq 2$.
 We deal with the cases when $N=2$, and when $Q$ has type $A$ (for any $N\geq 2$) below; these are already known but we obtain new proofs.

-Let $\g$ be the finite dimensional complex simple Lie algebra associated to the underlying Dynkin diagram of $Q$.
-Let $\h\subset \g$ denote the Cartan subalgebra and let $\hreg\subset \h$ be the complement of the root hyperplanes in $\h$, \ie
+Let $\g$ be the finite-dimensional complex simple Lie algebra associated to the underlying Dynkin diagram of $Q$.
+Let $\h\subseteq \g$ denote the Cartan subalgebra and let $\hreg\subseteq \h$ be the complement of the root hyperplanes in $\h$, \ie

+where $\Lambda$ is a set of simple roots, i.e.\ a basis of $\h$ such that each root can be written as an integral linear combination of basis vectors with either all non-negative or all non-positive coefficients.
 The Weyl group $W$ is generated by reflections in the root hyperplanes and acts freely on $\hreg$.

-\begin{theorem}\cite[Theorem~1.1]{MR2549952} Let $Q$ be an ADE Dynkin quiver.
-Then $\Stap(\Gamma_2Q)$ is a covering space of $\hreg/W$ and $\Br(\Gamma_2Q)$ preserves this component and acts as the group of deck transformations. \end{theorem}
+\begin{theorem}[{\cite[Theorem~1.1]{MR2549952}}] Let $Q$ be an ADE Dynkin quiver.
+Then $\stabGQ{2}$ is a covering space of $\hreg/W$ and $\Br(\Gamma_2Q)$ preserves this component and acts as the group of deck transformations. \end{theorem}

 It is well-known that the fundamental group of $\hreg/W$ is the braid group $\braidQ$ associated to the quiver $Q$.
-We therefore obtain new proofs for the following two theorems, by combining Theorem~\ref{thm:Br} and Corollary~\ref{CYN contractibility}. \begin{theorem}\cite[Theorem~1.1]{MR2854121} Let $Q$ be an ADE Dynkin quiver.
+We therefore obtain new proofs for the following two theorems, by combining Theorem~\ref{thm:Br} and Corollary~\ref{CYN contractibility}. \begin{theorem}[{\cite[Theorem~1.1]{MR2854121}}] Let $Q$ be an ADE Dynkin quiver.
 Then $\Phi_2 \colon \braidQ \to \Br(\Gamma_2Q)$ is an isomorphism.